romuloctba/romuloctba/README.md

 ---

-*But over the years I worked in lots of other cool projects, as freelancer for many clients.*
+> Over the years I worked in lots of other cool projects, as freelancer for many clients, always with <3
+>

-> I am often looking for opportunities to put in practice some skills and new tech that I find interest on.
+> I am always open for opportunities to put in practice some skills and new tech that I find interest on, to share knowleadge or just talk about experiences in our field.